7SevenZHOU/aiml/courses/neural_networks_geoffrey_hinton/week04_predicting_words/README.md

 Squared error cost function has drawbacks:

 * There is almost no gradient if desired output is 1 and actual output is 0.00000001
+  * it's way out on a plateau where the slope is almost exactly horizontal
+  * it will take a long time to adjust, even though it's a big mistake
 * If we are trying to pick between mutually exclusive classes and we know probabilities should sum to one, no way to encode that

-Softmax is a cost function that is an alternative to squared error
+  * there is no reason to deprive network of this information

-It is applied to a group of neurons called _a softmax group_
+_Softmax_ is a different cost function applied to a group of neurons called _a softmax group. _It is a "soft, continuous version of the maximum function."

-Inputs to neurons in a softmax group are called _logits_

-In the group, the outputs all sum to one

-Outputs given by:
+$$z_i$$ is the total input from layer below, called the _logit._

+$$y_i$$ is the output of each unit, which depends on the logits of the other units in the softmax group.
+In the group, the outputs all sum to one, because they are given by a formula that takes into account all of the logits of the group:
 $$
 y_i = \frac{e^{z_i}}{\sum_{j \in group} e^{z_j}}
 $$

-Simple output derivatives like derivative of logistic unit, though not as trivial to derive:
+Softmax has simple output derivatives, though not trivial to derive:
 $$
 \frac{\delta y_i}{\delta z_i}=y_i(1-y_i)
 $$